nginxinc/nginx-wiki/source/start/topics/tutorials/debugging.rst

   gdb /path/to/nginx /path/to/cores/nginx.core
   backtrace full

-If your gdb backtrace warns that No symbol table info available. then you will need to recompile Nginx with the appropriate compiler flags for debugging symbols.
+If your gdb backtrace warns that No symbol table info available. then you will need to recompile NGINX with the appropriate compiler flags for debugging symbols.

 The exact flags required depend on the compiler used.
 If you use GCC, the flag ``-g`` enables the inclusion of debugging symbols.
 Additionally disabling compiler optimization using ``-O0`` will make the debugger output easier to understand.